AlfredJKwack/BuyMyLove-GiftLIst/README.md

 - `update-gift` - Admin function to update existing gifts
 - `delete-gift` - Admin function to delete gifts

-**Note:** All admin Edge Functions require a valid JWT in the `Authorization` header.
-The Edge Functions pass this JWT to Supabase so that RLS policies can correctly identify the authenticated user.
-This is essential for secure admin operations and is not possible with direct client requests to Supabase.

-The Edge Functions handle the `x-gift-buyer-id` header properly for RLS policies, which is not possible with direct client requests to Supabase.

 ### Netlify Deployment

 1. Connect your GitHub repository to Netlify